s-nishad/pathao_assessment/README.md

 Get request with id to get a user: http://localhost:8000/users/1

-Post request to add tag with user id, tag name and expiry: http://localhost:8000/users/1/tags
+Post request to add tag with user id, tag name and expiry: http://localhost:8000/users/1/tags [use swagger to input tag]

-Get user by tag: http://localhost:8000/user/?tags=python
+Get user by tag: http://localhost:8000/user/?tags=abc,xyz

 ## Swagger link for all api: http://localhost:8000/docs/